dt5513/WeatherProject/README.txt

 The initial set of .pickle files (allTweets, classifier, wordFeatures) will classify tweets into weather-related tweets (w) and non-weather-related tweets (n).
 Beware that these tweets may not be directly related to the current weather.

 The .pickle files preceded by wt_ will classify tweets into categories sunny, clouy, snow, rain, foggy, none and forecasts.
+Note, these classifications are not very accurate and require further classifying.

 For a better filtering of tweets we recommend filtering out tweets containing 'RT @' as many of these tweets are not relevant to the current weather, or will heavily skew statistics (this is included in the 'Joined DF with factors.ipynb' file found in the Python Scripts folder. )
 -----------------------------